gardener/gardener/docs/extensions/worker.md

     maximum: 2
 ```

-In order to support a new worker provider you need to write a controller that watches all `Worker`s with `.spec.type=<my-provider-name>`.
+In order to support a new worker provider, you need to write a controller that watches all `Worker`s with `.spec.type=<my-provider-name>`.
 You can take a look at the below referenced example implementation for the AWS provider.

 ## That sounds like a lot that needs to be done, can you help me?

 All of the described behaviour is mostly the same for every provider.
 The only difference is maybe the version/configuration of the machine-controller-manager, and the machine class specification itself.
-You can take a look at our [extension library](https://github.com/gardener/gardener/blob/master/extensions), especially the [worker controller](https://github.com/gardener/gardener/tree/master/extensions/pkg/controller/worker) part where you will find a lot of utilities that you can use.
+You can take a look at our [extension library](https://github.com/gardener/gardener/blob/master/extensions), especially the [worker controller](../../extensions/pkg/controller/worker) part where you will find a lot of utilities that you can use.
 Also, using the library you only need to implement your provider specifics - all the things that can be handled generically can be taken for free and do not need to be re-implemented.
 Take a look at the [AWS worker controller](https://github.com/gardener/gardener-extension-provider-aws/tree/master/pkg/controller/worker) for finding an example.